Blog

 It’s because we care so much

-and the system rarely cares for us.
+and the structure rarely cares for us.

 You can’t co-regulate if your own system is in survival.